 This Report shall be published both in English and Chinese, should there be any discrepancy between the English and the Chinese versions, the English version shall prevail.
-We highly value the opinions from the relevant stakeholders, and welcome readers to contact us through the following contact methods.
-Your opinions will assist us to further improve this Report and enhance the overall ESG performance of the Group.
+The Group highly values the opinions from the relevant stakeholders, and welcome readers to contact it through the following contact methods.
+Your opinions will assist the Group to further improve this Report and enhance the overall ESG performance of the Group.

-Address: Suite 2303, 23/F, Prudential Tower, The Gateway, Harbour City, Tsim Sha Tsui, Hong Kong
+- Address: Suite 2303, 23/F, Prudential Tower, The Gateway, Harbour City, Tsim Sha Tsui, Hong Kong

-Telephone: +852 2237 2000
+- Tel: +852 2237-2000

-Facsimile: +852 2237 2011
+- Fax: +852 2237-2011

-Email: ir@centuryen.com
+- Email: ir@centuryen.com

-Official website: www.chinaoilgangrans.com
+- Official website: www.chinaoilgangrans.com